therightstuff/aws-cdk-js-dev-guide/README.md

 To prevent this from happening, it's recommended to put custom modules in a subfolder with the same name as the layer eg. `layers/src/sample-layer/sample-layer/utils.js`.
 Not only does this prevent overwriting, but referencing the modules from your lambda functions becomes clearer as `require('/opt/nodejs/utils')` becomes `require('/opt/nodejs/sample-layer/utils')`.

+#### API Gateway Integrations

+When you create a `RestApi` object, the `.root` resource defaults to `/prod/`.
+You can add HTTP method handlers to the root, or add resource objects and add method handlers to those.
+To add a resource parameter, simply add a resource enclosed in curly braces (`{}`) and this will be accessible in the `event` object as `event.pathParameters`.

+Querystring parameters will be available in the `event` object as `event.queryStringParameters`.

+NOTE: it is not possible to rename a path parameter, as cdk will attempt to deploy the new resource before removing the old one and it cannot deploy two resources with the same path structure.
+The workaround suggested on [the serverless issue thread](https://github.com/serverless/serverless/issues/3785) is to comment out the resource definition, deploy, the uncomment it and deploy again.

 ### Deployment

 By default, CDK deploys stacks that are [environment-agnostic](https://docs.aws.amazon.com/cdk/latest/guide/environments.html).
 To enable environment-agnostic deployments, run `cdk bootstrap` before `cdk deploy`, but configuring specific regions is probably the safer practice.